vele616/monorepo/packages/jobboard/website/content/jobs/commercial-counsel-emea-hopin-oITkS.md

 ---
-title: "Commercial Counsel, EMEA"
+title: "Commercial Counsel"
 location: "Remote EMEA"
 host: "https://boards.greenhouse.io/hopin?t=02952e2a3us"
 companyName: "Hopin"
 url: "https://boards.greenhouse.io/hopin/jobs/4401784003?t=02952e2a3us"
 applyUrl: "https://boards.greenhouse.io/hopin/jobs/4401784003?t=02952e2a3us#app"
 timestamp: 1617840000000
-hashtags: "#management,#sales,#windows,#office"
+hashtags: "#management,#marketing,#sales,#windows,#office"
 jobType: "other"

 companyWebsite: "https://boards.greenhouse.io/hopin?t=02952e2a3us"
-summary: "Hopin wishes to hire a new commercial counsel.
+summary: "Hopin wishes to hire a new Commercial Counsel.
 If you have 5+ years of relevant commercial experience, ideally as in-house counsel in a high-growth technology company, consider applying."
 summaryBackup: "Hopin is looking for a commercial counsel that has experience in: #management, #sales, #windows."
 featured: 20
 ---

-##

-At Hopin, we’re reimagining virtual events.
+## At Hopin, we’re reimagining virtual events.

 As the first all-in-one virtual venue for live online events, Hopin brings people together in a highly interactive and engaging online experience that feels just like an in-person event, only without the barriers.
 Whether it’s a 50-person meetup, or a 50,000-person conference—any type of event organizer can host a Hopin event for their attendees, speakers, sponsors, and vendors to convene, learn, and interact face-to-face online.
 We’re spearheading the innovative technology that is enabling people to gather online like never before.